Featuring Vitamin K2

 As said, Vitamin K2 is up to 20 times more useable than Vitamin K1 and it is stored in the liver for use later on as needed throughout the body.
 A key issue in regard to normal Vitamin K assimilation is that if one’s digestive enzymes and gastric juices and/or probiotics (protective intestinal bacteria) are not at optimal levels, then even if one is eating ample (10+ daily) servings of dark green vegetables (unlikely in America) very little of the Vitamin K in those vegetables will actually be absorbed and utilized by the body.

 Vitamin K2 can be naturally produced by action of probiotics which is a reason to ensure ample probiotics in the body in the intestinal channel.
-But, again, if you’re not eating all those dark, leafy green vegetables like kale, lettuce, artichoke, etc., then even with lots of probiotics, you won’t make very much Vitamin K2... so for those who don’t want to leave any chance about their health, they should supplement.
+But, again, if you’re not eating all those dark, leafy green vegetables like kale, lettuce, artichoke, etc., then even with lots of probiotics, you won’t make very much Vitamin K2... so for those who don’t want to leave any chance about their health, they should supplement with Vitamin K2.

 Supplemental Form of Vitamin K2